-The total emissions for LiveWest Group have been allocated to Westco Properties Ltd by using Westco Properties Ltd FTE's as a % of the Group's overall office-based FTE's.
+The total emissions for LiveWest Group have been allocated to Westco Properties Ltd by using Westco Properties Ltd FTE's as a % of the Group's overall office based FTE's.

-- Electricity and Gas kwh consumption has been provided by our energy broker for the period 1 April 2020 to 31 March 2021 - Intensity ratio of office m2 as this is an appropriate metric for the company
+- Electricity and Gas kwh consumption has been provided by our energy broker for both periods - Intensity ratio of office m2 as this is an appropriate metric for the company

-Greenhouse gas emissions have been calculated using DEFRA (2020) conversions factors in line with Environmental reporting guidelines (2019) as the majority of the financial year falls into the calendar year 2020.
-These calculations have been verified by a third-party SHIFT Environment.
+Greenhouse gas emissions have been calculated using DEFRA (2021) conversions factors in line with Environmental reporting guidelines (2019) as the majority of the financial year falls into the calendar year 2021.
+These calculations have been verified by a third party SHIFT Environment.